aczw/cuda-path-tracer/README.md

 - Pressing Esc does not save an image anymore.
 Pressing S still does this.
 - I had to update the `stb_image` and `stb_image_write` versions because otherwise `tiny_gltf` would not compile.

+[^1]: Technically, the color of an object is determined by the light wavelengths _not_ absorbed, so the idea of "picking up" the object's color is purely a construct for understanding the path tracer.
+[^2]: And I think theoretically it will converge on to the same answer as the integral if we take the limit to infinity?
+It's pretty cool.
-[^1]: This `lambert` term should not to be confused with the Lambertian diffuse model.
+[^3]: This `lambert` term should not to be confused with the Lambertian diffuse model.
 It's part of the overall light transport equation and must be computed for all materials.
-[^2]: Technically, I'm using `cuda::std::variant` from `libcu++` for better compatibility with CUDA code, but they should be the same.
+[^4]: Technically, I'm using `cuda::std::variant` from `libcu++` for better compatibility with CUDA code, but they should be the same.